 Here are some best practices to make your virtual visit as successful as possible for both you and your health care provider.

-- Download and test the virtual visit platform you’re using for your visit on your computer or mobile device.
-It is important that you do this well before your visit so you are ready and able to connect with your provider during your scheduled appointment time.
-See instructions for BlueJeans, or connect to myPennMedicine for Penn Medicine OnDemand visits.
+- Download and test the virtual visit platform you’re using for your video visit on your computer or mobile device.
+It is important that you do this before your visit so you are ready and able to connect with your provider during your appointment.
+See instructions to download the BlueJeans application.

 - Plan to be at home when your appointment begins and throughout your virtual visit.

-- Choose a private, quiet space within your home where you can discuss any issues about your health.
+- Choose a private, quiet space within your home where you can discuss any issues about your health throughout your visit.

 - Choose a comfortable space where your provider can see you and you can perform the steps of an examination, which may include standing or walking.

 - Make sure your Wi-Fi or cellular signal is strong.
-This will help ensure your appointment is not interrupted by a dropped signal mid-visit.
+This will help ensure your appointment is not interrupted by a dropped signal.

 - Wear appropriate clothing for the type of visit you are having.

-- Avoid positioning yourself with your back to a window or light source.
-When used as backlighting on a video call, light can give you a harsh silhouette and make it difficult for your provider to see you.
+- Avoid sitting with your back to a window or light source.
+This lighting can give you a harsh silhouette and make it difficult for your provider to see you.
 Try sitting with your back to a wall with light reflecting on your face instead.

 - Avoid distractions during your visit.
 Consider setting your mobile devices to “do not disturb” during your appointment time to limit cell phone calls, texts and emails.